Deep Kernels with Probabilistic Embeddings for Small-Data Learning: Experimental Results

-\textbf{UCI Regression.} We compare DPKL, and its semi-supervised variant, SSDPKL, to DKL \citep{wilson2016deep} and SSDKL \citep{jean2018semi} both of which use deterministic neural networks to map data into the latent space.
-The comparison is on a regression task across 7 datasets in the UCI repository \citep{lichman2013uci}.
+\textbf{UCI Regression.} We use DPKL, and its semi-supervised variant, SSDPKL for regression on 6 datasets of varying dimensionality from the UCI repository \citep{lichman2013uci} as shown in \Fref{fig:UCI}.
+We compare our models to DKL \citep{wilson2016deep} and SSDKL \citep{jean2018semi} (both of which use deterministic neural networks to map data into the latent space), and GP and Semi-Superivsed GP (SSGP) (regularized as in \Fref{eq:SSDPKL}).
+The GP and SSGP models use a Squared Exponential (SE) kernel directly on the data i.e. $\smallkernel(\onedata_i,\onedata_j) = \exp(-\frac{1}{2}\sum_{l}\frac{1}{h_{l}^{2}}(\onedata_{il} - \onedata_{jl})^2)$.
+The DKL and SSDKL models embed the data into a low-dimensional latent space before using a SE kernel i.e. $\smallkernel(\onedata_i,\onedata_j) = \exp(-\frac{1}{2}\norm{\latfunc_{\weights}(\onedata_i) - \latfunc_{\weights}(\onedata_j)})$.
+The DPKL and SSDPKL models embed the data into a \emph{probability distribution} in the latent space (as described in \Fref{sec:DPKL}) and then use the SE kernel between distributions as given in \Fref{eq:kernij_rbf}.
+We used the same neural network architecture as \citep{jean2018semi} ($\highdim - 100 - 50 - 50 - \lowdim$) for mapping data points to the latent space in the DKL and DPKL models.
+Here $\highdim$ is the dimensionality of the datasets and $\lowdim = 2$ is the dimensionality of the latent embedding $\onelatent \in \latentspace$.
+In DPKL and SSDPKL, we used $\numweights = 10$ samples from this architecture to represent the distribution over model parameters.
+The lengthscales for the GP SE kernel, and the neural network weights in DKL are optimized using gradient descent on the negative log-likelihood while the \emph{distribution} over neural network weights in DPKL is optimized using functional gradient descent (Algorithm 1).
 For each dataset we use $\numtrain = \{50, 100, 200, 300, 400, 500\}$ labeled examples.
-The semi-supervised models - SSDPKL, and SSDKL, additionally have access to (at most) $50000$ unlabeled examples from the corresponding datasets while the supervised models - DPKL and DKL - do not use any unlabeled examples.
-We used the same architecture as \citep{jean2018semi} for neural networks ($\highdim - 100 - 50 - 50 - \lowdim$) in all models.
-Here $\highdim$ is the dimensionality of the datasets and $\lowdim = 2$ is the dimensionality of the latent embedding $\onelatent \in \latentspace$.
-In DPKL and SSDPKL, we used $\numweights = 50$ samples of the model to represent the distribution over model parameters.
-The results for the CTSlice dataset are shown in \Cref{fig:mainresults} while those for the remaining 6 datasets are shown in \Cref{fig:UCI}.
-From \Cref{fig:UCI} it is clear that, barring the `electric' dataset, our approaches have significantly lower root mean squared error (RMSE) than baseline approaches across \emph{all} sample sizes.
-The gain is especially significant in the small data ($\numlab \leq 200$) regime.
-Plots with error bars are included in Appendix B.
+The semi-supervised models -- SSDPKL, SSDKL and SSGP, additionally have access to (at most) $10000$ unlabeled examples from the corresponding datasets while the supervised models, DPKL, DKL, and GP, do not use any unlabeled data.
+More details on training procedure are in Appendix C.